dot-mike/norwegian-newspaper-large-images/README.md

 # Møre-Nytt large images

 Replaces the normal size images with larger ones.
 Allows you to click to zoom.
+Control/Command-click opens in new window.

 Released on [Chrome Web Store](https://chrome.google.com/webstore/detail/eohpfbapbmhblpjcnjfikpmcdkkpkihg).
 See example below:

 ![Example usage](example.gif)

+As this functionality is similar across [Polaris Media](http://www.polarismedia.no) it should be a small task to extend it to their other newspapers.

+Functionality tested on 2018-11-20.

 ## License